p-ranav/iris/README.md

 ### One-shot Timers

-Use `component.set_timeout` to create a one-shit timer that triggers the component after a set delay.
+Use `component.set_timeout` to create a one-shot timer that triggers the component after a set delay.

 ```cpp
 // oneshot_timers.cpp